Gizra/Gizra-Way-Book/views.md

 Although we won't choose this in our case (because we want to display only the node title field), I will explain this option because it is an opportunity to explain the Drupal view modes.

+We can display every content type in a few view modes (full content, teaser, etc).
+For each view mode we can define the way the node will be display.
+For example, in the `teaser` view mode we can display the _Read more_ link to the node, but in the `full content` view mode, it won't be necessary.